-- (1) Credits earned from the partner university can be transferred if the Program Chair recognizes the equivalency of the courses. - 2) Depending on the partner institution or program of choice, students can earn a dual degree. - (3) Many partner universities have a staff member who is designated to help students adjust to the new school.
+- 1 Credits earned from the partner university can be transferred if the Program Chair recognizes the equivalency of the courses. - 2) Depending on the partner institution or program of choice, students can earn a dual degree. - (3) Many partner universities have a designated staff member to help students adjust to the new school.